cbfacademy-course-material-taylor-2022/software-engineering-project-group-d/README.md

 ## 9. Risk that might impact Travel4Passion MERN Social Media Project functionality
-RAID AND PROJECT ACTIVITY Logs LINK https://docs.google.com/spreadsheets/d/1Tm3XqSGkOSB_sihoTyOeNkQV2SP-rQfl9NsD57Ja9Yo/edit#gid=1952136770
+RAID AND PROJECT ACTIVITY Logs LINK

-Due to the contrain of time in light of AWS course/exam which gained upper priority later thus supercide plans to test some functionalilites.
-For example the twam are still working our how to navigate link to next page.
-Also......
+https://docs.google.com/spreadsheets/d/1Tm3XqSGkOSB_sihoTyOeNkQV2SP-rQfl9NsD57Ja9Yo/edit#gid=1952136770

+Some of the functionality of the first version of Passion 4 Travel App was not completed due to time constraints with regards to working on the project whilst learning new material, preparing for certifications and combined with gaps in knowledge.
+This is being resolved with time being freed up to focus on addressing the gaps in knowledge to fix the functionality for the next version.
+Also Issues on Gillian branch:
+When merging the changes from the local repo to the remote repo, the following files in the client package.json file continually had conflicts:
+@material-ui/core
+@material-ui/icons
+@mui/icons-material
+Newer versions of the files were installed to try and resolve the conflicts but this did not resolve the problem.

 ##*****HI TEAM YOUR CONTRIBUTION OF ISSUES EXPERIENCED CAN BE ADDED HERE PLS THANK YOU****

 ## 10 Plan to mitigate Risk
+ Email sent to Mariam to try and schedule a session with Clare or a TA possibly next week to hopefully resolve.
-Team planned to review the code of irresponsive functionalities with possibility to make change before depolyment in the next phase of the project
+Also, Team planned to review the code of irresponsive functionalities with possibility to make change before depolyment in the next phase of the project

 ## 11. Acknowledgement

-ALL TAs of CBF, Clare Sudbery and Mariam Sharp
+ALL the TAs of CBF, Clare Sudbery and Mariam Sharp